-At those odds with a six-deck shoe, the house has an 8.5 percent edge against your play.
+At those odds with a six-deck shoe, the house has an 8.5% edge against your play.
 Depending upon the number of decks and various different payoff odds, the corresponding house edge can be anywhere between 2.89% and 15.42%.

-Now compare that, James, to the house edge on regular blackjack, which varies from as little as a half of one percent to three percent, depending upon your quality of play.
+Now compare that, James, to the house edge on regular blackjack, which varies from as little as a half of 1% to 3%, depending upon your quality of play.

 Many players think these attention-grabbing options with these rare but lofty payoffs make the game more enjoyable.
 Some actually believe they are good bets -- but they're far from it.

 Keep in mind, James, that every side bet on the layout is designed for one purpose, and one purpose only: to increase the house profits on blackjack.
 For that reason, I would advise you and the rest of humanity to avoid all gimmick wagers in general.

 Dear Mark: Occasionally you will see an advertisement that select slots return a 99% payback.
 This can't be correct, can it?
 Does that mean I put in $100 and get back $99?
 Julie C.

 The advertisement you're recalling is essentially correct, but I would add one qualifying phrase: 99% payback means that a machine will pay back, ON AVERAGE, $99 of every $100 played through it.
 That means that 99%, on average, of all money that is inserted into the machine is being paid back to players.
 In other words, the casino makes a 1% profit.